Application Grant Types

 use Universal Login instead of the

 Grant type mapping

-When registered, Auth0 Applications have access to different grant types based on application type.
-The biggest deciding factor is whether the application is confidential or public.
+When registered, applications have access to different grant types based on their application type, specifically whether the application is confidential or public.
 Additionally, trusted first-party applications have access to additional grant types.

-When a Native App or Single-Page App is registered in the Dashboard, it is automatically flagged as a public application, which is indicated by a
+When a Native Application or Single-Page Application (SPA) is registered in the Dashboard, it's automatically flagged as a public application, which is indicated by the

 none.
 By default, Auth0 creates public applications with the following

 client_credentials grant type.
 To use this grant type, you must configure the application to be confidential rather than public.
 Use the Auth0 Management API Update a client endpoint to set the